 - Power Use.
 In a power outage there is no back up power supply available leaving the community without service for as long as it takes to rectify power.
-Even when power comes back on sudden surges from a whole town coming back online may impact the power system again.
 Both gravity pump stations and vacuum pump stations can be provided with a back up generator ensuring no loss of service.

 - Septicity.
 In seasonal communities or in staged private developments sewage can sit in a force main for a considerable time before getting to the treatment plant.

 - Access.
 Generally grinder pumps are situated on private property.
 For any repairs or replacements utility operators are required to go onto homeowners property to do any maintenance which may result in sewage spilling over gardens or lawns.
 Access may also prove problematic if there are dogs or after dark.
 All gravity and vacuum sewer infrastructure is on public land so no access is required.
 Pumps located within the property can be costly if easements are required to be paid for by the County.